Piano

 Dr. Christine Choi – Violin

-Korean-American violinist Christine Choi enjoys a versatile career as a performer and teacher.
-Dr. Choi gave her concerto debut at the age of eleven and has appeared in concerts throughout the United States, Canada, Italy, and China.
-As a chamber musician, Dr. Choi was a Guest Artist at Music in the Vineyards in Napa Valley performing with members of the San Francisco Symphony and was awarded a Fellowship at the Madeline Island Music Festival.
-In 2015, she became an artist member of the Music for Food concert series in Boston and has also performed at the Mannes Festival in New York, The Beethoven Research Center at Boston University, and Boston University’s Center for New Music in collaboration with American composer, Joan Tower.
-As an orchestral musician, she has performed with the Banff Festival Orchestra, Hwaum Boston Chamber Orchestra, Cantata Singers, Santa Rosa, and Santa Cruz Symphonies.
+Korean-American violinist Christine Choi enjoys a versatile career as both performer and educator.
+She made her concerto debut at the age of eleven and has appeared in concerts across the United States, Canada, Italy, and China, performing in major venues including Alice Tully Hall, Boston Symphony Hall, and Jordan Hall.
+As a chamber musician, Dr. Choi has performed as a Guest Artist at Music in the Vineyards in Napa Valley alongside members of the San Francisco Symphony and was awarded a Fellowship at the Madeline Island Music Festival.
+In 2015, she became an artist member of the Music for Food concert series in Boston and has also appeared at the Mannes Festival in New York, The Beethoven Research Center at Boston University, and BU’s Center for New Music in collaboration with composer Joan Tower.
+Her orchestral experience includes performances with the Banff Festival Orchestra, Hwaum Boston Chamber Orchestra, Cantata Singers, and the Santa Rosa and Santa Cruz Symphonies.

-Dr. Choi has previously served as a teaching assistant for Bayla Keyes at Boston University and Boston Youth Symphony Orchestra, and orchestral coach at the University of California, Santa Cruz.
-She currently serves as Chair for the CAPMT Go for the Gold Music Competition, is on faculty at the Pacific Institute of Music and maintains a private studio in El Dorado Hills.
+An experienced educator, Dr. Choi has served as a teaching assistant to Bayla Keyes at Boston University and the Boston Youth Symphony Orchestra, and as an orchestral coach at the University of California, Santa Cruz.
+Her students have earned top prizes in local and national competitions and have performed at Carnegie Hall.
+She is the Co-Founder and Artistic Director of Sora Music Society, and maintains an active private studio in El Dorado Hills.

 Dr. Richard Dowling – Piano